JohnAD/RJSON/README.md

 }
 ```

-That last doc is bad because it is in alphabetical order per English rules; and not sorted by unicode code point values.
+*This doc object is bad because it is in alphabetical order per English rules; and is not sorted by unicode code point values.*

 ## Downsides to RJSON